StanGirard/Primates-Jekyll/_posts/2020-02-01-how-to-optimize-an-seo-text.md

 ## Optimize the length of your texts

 In the old days, the articles published on the web were not very long.
-It was mainly a question of writing a lot of articles to be well referenced.
+It was mainly a question of writing many articles to be well referenced.

 However, in recent years search engines prefer longer content but of better quality.